mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 On the bike, the bib numbers are worn facing the back; for the run, they are facing forward.
 I run along side the yellow tri-suit and blurt out, "Hello Ralf, do you speak english?"

 "Yes, a little.
-You are The Canadian..."
+You are _The Canadian_..."

 I explain my run/walk strategy; we chat briefly each time we pass each other.
 Eventually, Ralf stops catching me on my walk reps.
 I press on.
 I thought I'd dropped this guy on the bike and he proved to be resilient then.